-If water is late, check with your neighbors to determine the problem.
-If water is running early, notify the next neighbor on the schedule to pick up a little early.
+If water is late, check with your neighbors to determine the possible cause.
+If water is running early, you can notify the next neighbor on the schedule to pick up a little early.
 This helps prevent flooding and is helpful to your neighbors.

-At the end of your scheduled time, close your valve or replace the port cover in your ditch.
-A properly graded and well-aerated yard should have between 2 - 3 inches of standing water, which should penetrate the ground within about three hours.
+At the end of your scheduled time, make sure to close your valve or replace the port cover in your ditch.

-If you need assistance, additional irrigation tips and reminders are available.
-You can also hire a commercial irrigator to handle your neighborhood's irrigation needs.
-Commercial irrigators can order and oversee water deliveries, and they often can make repairs to private systems.
+If you prefer not to self-irrigate, you can hire a commercial irrigator to handle your irrigation needs.
+Commercial irrigators order water, oversee water deliveries, and can often make repairs to private systems.